Mixing properties for toral extensions of slowly mixing dynamical systems with finite and infinite measure: Introduction

 where $E_\beta(n)=O(n^{-\beta})$ for $\beta>2$, $E_\beta(n)=O(n^{-2}\log n)$ for $\beta=2$, and $E_\beta(n)=O(n^{-(2\beta-2)})$ for $1<\beta<2$.
 Also $E_\beta(n)=O(n^{-\beta})$ for all $\beta>1$ if $\bar v_0=0$ or $\bar w_0=0$.

 \begin{rmk} The precise functional analytic hypotheses mentioned in condition~(ii) play no role in this paper; we use only the consequences~\eqref{eq-inf1}--\eqref{eq-fin} for $\int_Y v_0\,w_0\circ f^n\,d\mu$.
-A special case is when $F$ is a full branch Gibbs-Markov map with $\cB(Y)$ taken to be the space $F_\theta(Y)$ of Lipschitz observables.
-(See Section~\ref{sec-GM} for definitions.) \end{rmk}
+A special case is when $F$ is a full branch Gibbs-Markov map with $\cB(Y)$ taken to be a space $F_\theta(Y)$ of Lipschitz observables (see Subsection~\ref{sec-toral} and Section~\ref{sec-GM} for definitions).
+For nonMarkov examples, see Subsection~\ref{sec-eg}. \end{rmk}